Associate Professor in Parasite Biology

 What drives rapid evolution?
 What are the benefits of sex?
 Why is genetic diversity so high in natural populations?

 My research addresses these fundamental problems in evolutionary biology by studying the interactions between parasites and hosts.
 Parasites are ubiquitous, and their antagonism can be severe and genotype-specific.
 Thus, host-parasite interactions provide a powerful empirical framework to elucidate the causes and consequences of intra- and interspecific evolutionary changes.
 My work focuses on the ecological and genetic aspects of rapid (co)evolution, with particular implications for community interactions, mating systems, and the maintenance of diversity.
-Additionally, I am interested in disease evolution in medical systems.

 I am keen to build a stimulating and collaborative research environment.
 Applicants for graduate and research fellow positions in my lab are welcome.
 Please send me your CV and a description of your research interests.

-Recently awarded the American Naturalist Young Investigator Prize 2013.
+American Naturalist Young Investigator Prize 2013.